danielabar/meblog/src/markdown/stripe-test-clocks-payment-webhooks.md

 ## How to Test?

 Real payment failures take weeks.
 Stripe's retry schedule spaces out attempts over days.
 You can't sit around waiting for time to pass.
-And it's tedious to have to create a new subscriber each time, setup a valid payment method, then change to an invalid method that would fail renewal.
+And it's tedious to have to create a new subscriber each time, set up a valid payment method, then change to an invalid method that would fail renewal.

 Unit tests with mocked payloads verify that *given this JSON, the right mailer is called*.
 That's necessary, but it doesn't tell you whether the real Stripe webhook payload matches what your code expects, whether the events arrive in the order you assumed, or whether your async job processing introduces timing issues.